think-in-universe/ibc-demo-planet/update-post.md

 ignite relayer connect
 ```

-You will see the channel ID (e.g. `channel-0`) in the output which will be used in the next step.
+You will find the channel ID (e.g. `channel-0`) in the output which will be used in the next step.

 ```bash
 ------